The Ultimate Guide to Washing Your Ceramic Coated Vehicle at Home

 Rinse your mitt in the rinse bucket after each panel and scrape it on the grit guard at the bottom to release trapped particles.
 Then, dip it into the soap bucket to reload the mitt with suds for the next section.

-Step 4: Rinse off the Soap
+Step 4: rinse off the Soap

 Once you've washed every inch of your car, it's time to rinse.
 As before, start from the top and work your way down, ensuring you've removed all soap residues.